TabithaChelagat/NashvilleHousing_SQL-Project/README.md

 **DATA TRANSFORMATION**

-***Date extraction***
+***1. Date extraction***

-The SaleDate data was originally stored in a DateTime format, including both date and time information.
+The ``SaleDate`` data was originally stored in a DateTime format, including both date and time information.
 However, I will only require the date part for analysis.
-To achieve this, I used the CONVERT function to extract only the date part of the SaleDate data, resulting in the SaleDateConverted column with date values.
+To achieve this, I used the ``CONVERT`` function to extract only the date part of the SaleDate data, resulting in the ``SaleDateConverted`` column with date values.

 ```
 Select SaleDate, CONVERT(Date, SaleDate) as SaleDateConverted